uvarc/rc-website/content/post/2024-may-maintenance.md

 |viennarna/2.5.1| -      | gcc |
 |voro++/0.4.6   | -      | gcc |
 {{< /table >}}

-    The `gompi` toolchain is equivalent to `gcc openmpi`.
-There is no impact on the existing modules built with GCC.

 - **Attn NVHPC users:** The compiler toolchain `nvhpc` and `nvompi` will be upgraded to `24.1` and `24.1_4.1.6`, respectively.
 The previous versions `23.7` and `23.7_4.1.4` will be removed.
 All modules under this toolchain will be rebuilt.
 There should be no need to rebuild your own code.